moisevictoire/moRoyalOB/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Project A:** [Evaluating employee satisfaction data to guide management decisions and improve workplace experience.]

-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** [Developing an interactive Power BI dashboard to monitor bakery sales, revenue, and customer patterns for actionable insights.]

-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Mentoring:** Supporting and coaching a teammate to build Power BI dashboards and improve data visualization skills.

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+- Exploring Time Series Analysis for predictive modeling
+- Advancing skills in Machine Learning techniques
+- Learning AWS Cloud services for data processing and ML deployment

 ## 🛠️ Technical Skillset